codefresh-io/docs.codefresh.io/_docs/deployments/gitops/create-application.md

   For example Argo CD applications, see this [repo](https://github.com/oleksandr-codefresh/argocd-example-apps){:target="_blank"}.

 * Edit and delete applications
-  Once the application is created and synced to the cluster, it is displayed in the Applications dashboard.
+  Once the application is created and synced to the cluster, it is displayed in the GitOps Apps dashboard.
 Here, you can select an application to update the application's configuration settings, or delete it.
   To monitor the health and sync status, deployments, and resources for the application, see [Monitoring GitOps applications]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/).

 ## Application: Definitions